-Climbing and Access information for this 11er peak is found on page 270.
+Climbing and access information for this peak is on Page 270 of the book.
 Two route descriptions are set out below for the north ridge.
-The first accesses the ridge from Mahogany Creek and the second, from Rock Creek.
+The first route accesses the ridge from Mahogany Creek; the second route reaches the ridge from Rock Creek.

-This big peak, the 23rd highest in Idaho, is located north-northeast of Mount Borah.
-It is connected to Borah by a tortuous ridge.
-Mountaineer Peak is seldom climbed and not easily approached.
+Mountaineer Peak is a big peak and is the 23rd-highest peak in the State of Idaho.
+It is located NNE of Mount Borah.
+It is connected to Mount Borah by a torturous ridge.
+Mountaineer Peak is seldom climbed and is not easily approached.
 The summit is protected by arduous talus and imposing cliffs.
+USGS Borah Peak

-The USGS topography map does not show the main approach road, FS-318, but it does show up on USFS maps.
-FS-318 is a 4WD road that penetrates deep into the Mahogany Creek drainage and leads nearly to the east ridge of Mahogany Trident.
+The USGS topo map does not show the main approach road (FS-318), but the road shows up on Forest Service maps.
+FS-318 is a 4WD road that penetrates deep into the Mahogany Creek drainage and leads nearly to the East Ridge of Mahogany Trident.

-Access the peak from FS-267, the West Fork Pahsimeroi Road (C)(3.1) on page 293 of Idaho A Climbing Guide.
-FS-267 leads up and over hills and ridges on the north side of Mahogany Creek to 8,700 feet.
-Here, the road becomes extremely steep and eventually dies out around 9,100 feet.
+Access the peak from FS-267/West Fork Pahsimeroi Road [(C)(3.1) on Page 293].
+FS-267 leads up and over hills and ridges on the North Side of Mahogany Creek to 8,700 feet.
+The road becomes extremely steep and eventually dies out around 9,100 feet.
 There are several fair campsites along the road.
 Follow the road to 8,600 feet and park.

-As noted in the book, this route can also be accessed from the west via Rock Creek [(C)(1), page 293].
+This route can also be accessed from the west via Rock Creek [(C)(1) on Page 293].
 I recommend the Mahogany Creek access as outlined above.

-From the parking spot, contour southwest through the forest and pass Point 9012 on its north side.
-Here, you enter a giant meadow that you can follow all the way to the 9,482-foot pass on the peak’s north ridge.
-Once on the ridge, follow the game trail to the 11,715-foot false summit, which is 0.6 miles west of the true summit.
+From the parking spot, contour southwest through the forest and pass Point 9012 on its North Side.
+Enter a giant meadow that you can follow all the way to the 9,482-foot pass on the peak’s North Ridge.
+Once on the ridge, follow a game trail to the 11,715-foot false summit, which is 0.6 miles west of the true summit.
 There are two rock ribs on the connecting ridge.
 These obstacles can be surmounted via easy Class 3 climbing.

-On our return to Mahogany Creek, Pat McGrane and I hiked a route of steep talus and skirted cliffs from the saddle that separates the true summit from the false summit.
-In doing so, we crossed 200 feet of Class 3 and 4 rock to avoid a steep snow gully, which required an ice axe and crampons to descend.
-In hindsight, we should have reversed our approach route rather than chosen this more difficult descent…because our ice axes and crampons were back at camp.
+On our return to Mahogany Creek, Pat McGrane and I descended a route of steep talus.
+We skirted cliffs from the saddle that separates the true summit from the false summit.
+In doing so, we crossed 200 feet of Class 3-4 rock to avoid a steep snow gully, which requires an ice axe and crampons to down-climb.
+In hindsight, we should have reversed our approach route rather than chosen this more difficult descent route since our ice axes and crampons were back at camp.

 The ups and downs from Point 11715 to the 11828 summit are as follows: Down 110 feet, Up 60 feet, Down 160 feet, Up 330 feet.
-The [unexpected and good] climber’s trail on the south side of Rock Creek made this adventure much easier than it otherwise would have been.
-Please be aware that the climber’s trail spends most of its time in a wonderfully-open pine forest, well above the creek.
+The [unexpected and good] climber’s trail on the South Side of Rock Creek made this adventure much easier than it otherwise would have been.
+Please be aware that the climber’s trail spends most of its time in an open pine forest, well above the creek.